mantidproject/mantid/docs/source/release/v6.10.0/index.rst

 .. contents:: Table of Contents
    :local:

-.. warning:: This release is still under construction.
-The changes can be found in the nightly builds on the `download page`_.

 We are proud to announce version 6.10.0 of Mantid.

 In this release, we changed the way files are loaded into Mantid:
-On IDAaaS, loading files will look into the instrument data cache path ``./data/instrument`` first before looking for the file on the data archive.
+On ISIS Data Analysis as a Service Platform (IDAaaS), loading files will look into the instrument data cache path ``/data/instrument`` first before looking for the file on the data archive.
 This change will speed up loading raw data files on IDAaaS, especially for users who do not have access to the data archive or users whose